People Power Revolution: Marcos departure rumor

-At around that 6:30, June Keithley received reports that Marcos had left Malacañang Palace and broadcast this to the people at EDSA.
+Around 6:30, June Keithley received reports that Marcos had left Malacañang Palace and broadcast this to the people at EDSA.
 The crowd celebrated and even Ramos and Enrile came out from Crame to appear to the crowds.
 This would be disproven when Marcos went on MBS 4 a few hours later, so it was later speculated that the false report was a calculated move against Marcos to encourage more defections.

 Fourth Marine brigade refusal of "Kill Order"

 At dawn on Monday, February 24, Marines marching from Libis towards the east of Camp Aguinaldo lobbed tear gas at the demonstrators, who quickly dispersed.
 By 8:30 a.m., some 3,000 Marines entered and held the east side of Camp Aguinaldo, and the Fourth Marine brigade under the command of Colonel Braulio Balbas positioned howitzers and mortars to strike against Camp Crame.

 Despite the fact that civilians would be killed in such an attack, General Josephus Ramas gave the "kill order" against Camp Crame at around 9 AM.
 Although the artillery was ready to fire, Balbas stalled, telling Ramas that they were "still looking for maps."
 Ramas then told Balbas that "The President is on the other line waiting for compliance!"
 Ramas repeated his orders to Balbas at 9:20, to which Balbas replied they were "still positioning the cannons."
 Balbas would eventually refuse to follow Ramas' orders each of the four times he was ordered to fire on Camp Crame, leading historians to point to this moment as the point at which Marcos lost control of the Philippine Marine Corps.